 Tuna are a highly migratory species that travels to find food.
 Tunas can be found near pumping stations, floating oil rigs, and patrolling the open ocean for schools of bait.

-There are several tuna seasons in Venice, LA, but this is a year-round fishery.
-Early Fall and Early Spring are considered the best months to catch a giant.
+There are several tuna seasons in Venice, LA.
+However, Venice is a year-round fishery.
+The best time to catch a giant tuna is early fall and early spring are considered

 Send a Message Now